 Weekly in-situ water quality monitoring reports

 We currently have a number of newly upgraded systems which are transmitting live data straight to the web.

-For live Lough Foyle and Strangford Lough data, please follow the link:
+View Live Lough Foyle and Strangford Lough data

 We aim to publish Coastal Monitoring reports on a monthly basis.
 Please find the most recent reports below and older reports in the data archive.